Case role: Examples of Structural Case in English

 Personal pronouns in English can be classified into three Case categories:

-English has case forms for pronouns for genitive, accusative, and nominative cases, which is demonstrated in the table above.
-Conversely English has only genitive case forms for 'full noun phrases' (in other words determiner phrases): For example, "John's blue cat" is assigned genitive case.
-Full noun phrases (determiner phrases) cannot be assigned accusative or nominative case.
+English has case forms for pronouns for genitive, accusative, and nominative cases.
+Conversely, English has only genitive case forms for 'full noun phrases' (or determiner phrases): For example, "John's blue cat" is assigned genitive case.
+Full noun phrases cannot be assigned accusative or nominative case.
 The possessive marking -'s as a case ending attaches to the end of a noun phrase, not necessarily to the head noun itself.